Educational attainment of person

 Educational attainment refers to the highest level of education that a person has successfully completed.
 Successful completion of a level of education refers to the achievement of the learning objectives of that level, typically validated through the assessment of acquired knowledge, skills and competencies.

-At the primary and secondary school level, educational attainment refers to the highest grade completed or whether or not the person has obtained a secondary school (high school) diploma or equivalency certificate.
+At the primary and high school level, educational attainment refers to the highest grade completed or whether or not the person has obtained a high school (secondary school) diploma or equivalency certificate.
 At the postsecondary level, it refers to postsecondary certificates, diplomas or degrees awarded by accredited educational institutions.
-It also includes educational certificates or diplomas awarded to the person by provincial/territorial or federal authorities, such as the journeyperson designation in the trades.
+It also includes educational certificates or diplomas awarded to the person by provincial/territorial or federal authorities, such as a Journeyperson's designation in the trades.
 Educational attainment can also include the partial completion of a postsecondary qualification.

 Person refers to an individual and is the unit of analysis for most social statistics programs.